Mikoyan MiG-29M: Development

 In the mid-1980s, a development of the original MiG-29 was proposed to meet the Soviet western frontline requirement.
 It was required to be a multirole fighter for the frontline defensive air force to gain offensive strike ability.
 This development resulted in a single-seat and a two-seat variant.
 The proposal was then grounded as a result of shifts in military strategy.
 The model was named "MiG-33" and later received the MiG-29ME designation for the export market in the mid-1990s.
 A two-seat model of the standard, commonly known as the MiG-29MRCA, was the MAPO-MiG's primary contender for many international fighter aircraft bids, later evolved into the Mikoyan MiG-35.
 Six of these models were built before 1990.
 They were constantly upgraded with various components and one received experimental vector thrust engines which eventually became the MiG-29OVT.

-Current model with designation MiG-29M is developed as land variant of MiG-29K with whom it shares avionic and other components and now belongs to the "new unified family" instead of the "MiG-29 fighters family" which comprise the older variants.
+Current land-based model with designation MiG-29M is shares avionic and other components with the carrier-based MiG-29K and now belongs to the "new unified family" instead of the "MiG-29 fighters family" which comprise the older variants.
 MiG-29M2 represents two–seat variant of MiG-29M.